dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 This document defines how to describe sending and receiving [CloudEvents](https://cloudevents.io/) with spans.

-The transport involved in sending/receiving CloudEvents is represented by a separated span, depending on the underlying protocol used.
+The transport involved in sending/receiving CloudEvents is represented by a separate span, depending on the underlying protocol used.

 **Status**: [Experimental](../../document-status.md)